jeremyboyd/cutting/README.md

 # cutting

 This is a dataset and analysis of driver cutting behavior at 46 all-way stop intersections in Southern California.
-The data show that drivers of more expensive cars are more likely to cut than drivers of less expensive cars.
-This replicates a result from Piff et al. (2012).
+"1_cutting_analysis.R" organizes and analyzes the data with a mixed effects model.
+"2_predict_cutting.R" trains random forest models on a subset of the data, then tests the models' predicitve accuracy on a test set.